-6.3.3.10.S3.1 Encounter Summary Section Condition, Specification Document, or Vocabulary Constraint
+6.3.3.10.S2.1 Encounter Summary Section Condition, Specification Document, or Vocabulary Constraint

 Scan the document for data associated with an encounter that is the same as the DocumentationOf/ServiceEvent encounter.
 Content associated with the applicable encounter can be used to determine the needed information.
 Implementations may consider content from any section to be placed in the encounter summary section.
-For illustration purposes, the following sections are used.
+For illustration purposes, the following information can be used.

 Medications Started This Visit:

 Scan the medication section for medication start date the same as the encounter date.
-When found output the product name, sig, start date/time, end date/time, indication
+When found output the product name, sig, start date/time, end date/time, indication text.

 Medications Stopped This Visit:

 Scan the medication section for medication stop date the same as the encounter date.
-When found output the product name, sig, start date/time, end date/time, indication
+When found output the product name, sig, start date/time, end date/time, indication text.

 Procedures Performed This Visit:

 Scan the procedure section for procedure effective time the same as the encounter date.
-When found output the procedure text, effective time, instructions provided text
+When found output the procedure text, effective time, instructions provided text.

 Encounter Summary Section